ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The Value of Salt.
+In many cases of
+disordered stomach, a teaspoonful of
 salt is a certain cure.
 In the violent
 internal aching, termed colic, add a
 teaspoonful of salt to a pint of cold